ayushmorya/End-to-End-Catastrophe-Risk-Modelling-Stochastic-Simulation/README.md

 # 📌 End-to-End Catastrophe Risk Modelling Platform

-### *(Moody’s RMS Workflow Replica using AWS + PySpark + Python)*

 ---

 ## 🚀 Project Overview

-This project is an enterprise-grade replication of the **Moody’s RMS Catastrophe Risk Modeling Workflow**, built using open-source technologies to simulate real-world insurance risk analytics pipelines.
+This project built using open-source technologies to simulate real-world insurance risk analytics pipelines.

 Catastrophe (CAT) modeling is widely used by: